 Pooling strengths for the United Nations

-Foreign Minister Maas firmly believes that those who think they can resolve problems such as the global refugee crisis on their own are doomed to failure.
 That is why the new group of countries should pool its strengths to ensure that the global community resolves problems by working together and that organisations such as the United Nations remain strong.

 Talks with Canada, Japan and South Korea